togatoga/goforces/README.md

 if err != nil {
   panic(err)
 }
-//Contest list
 fmt.Printf("%+v\n", contestList)

-//Some methods is authorized by key and secret api.SetApiKey("<your key>") api.SetApiSecret("<your secret>")
+//If you use authorized methods, you must set your key and secret api.SetApiKey("<your key>") api.SetApiSecret("<your secret>")
 //User friends